 Kleiding said the decision to award the contract to Burger King was based primarily on their competitive bid, but also on soldiers’ current eating habits.

 “The nice thing is, there’s a Burger King on every single post anyway,” Kleiding said.
 “Every.
 Single.
 Post.
 Troops have been eating this crap for breakfast, lunch, and dinner for years, so we figured, why don’t we reduce some paperwork and just cut Burger King a check ourselves?”
+Army Wife Janeane Smith was excited over the announcement

 The new DFACs will be made over to resemble standard Burger King restaurants in several ways.
 The menus will be the same, employees will wear the same uniforms, and even the rest rooms will have the familiar, unmistakeable stench of Burger King toilets.